The type of file and size that your image is impacts how it appears in the final output

 to ensure high-quality image appearance in both digital and print editions.

-LEMDO currently supports image files saveD in either .jpg or .png format.
+LEMDO currently supports image files saved in either .jpg or .png format.
 Which format

 you save your image as will depend on the type of image that you are adding to your